aws/Trusted-Advisor-Tools/ExposedAccessKeys/stepbystep/README.md

 *Note: This solution will delete the key specified in the mock event.
 Please ensure the user/key in the mock event is not used in any production workload.*

-To test this solution we don't want to have our keys exposed.
+Given that we don't want to actually expose our keys, we will emulate the scenario by triggering the workflow with a mock event.
 You can trigger a mock event by creating a new rule below, follow the same step above but change the Event Pattern to this:

 ```
 {